Remember: Click On Photo Several Times To Get Largest View.

 ..A) A Bit Left Of Center Is => The Valley Scene Over The Lochsa River:

-….(( NOTE2: On the very long Forest Road 500 (which is the Lolo Trail), is where you can re-trace Lewis & Clark’s Torturous, Treacherous Sept 16, 1806 Journey Trail.
-This is where they Experienced Stormy, Snow Packed, Cold Conditions FAR WORSE than what you see , in the /\ Above /\ Nov 2015 View!! ))
+….(( NOTE2: On the very long Forest Road 500 (which is the Lolo Motorway, that was built along the existing Native American’s traditional Lolo Trail), which in turn, is where you can re-trace Lewis & Clark’s Torturous, Treacherous Sept 16, 1806 Journey Trail.
+This is where they Experienced Stormy, Snow Packed, Cold Conditions FAR WORSE than the cold, gloomy scene, with deep snow, you see in the /\ Above /\ Nov 2015 Google Street View!! ))

 ..C) Low In The \ Above /\ Photo, You See Four Signs Respectively Describing Local Natural Idaho Scenery & History =>